cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 should have consistent structure that can be grokked automatically by rules so that each message can be split into as many fields with associated data types as possible so that you can perform statistical analysis by arbitrary field(s).

+If I already have a monitoring solution e.g. Zabbix, Icinga, Nagios, Sensu, etc., can I not retrofit it for the purpose of exception logging?

+In theory, yes.
+While it is possible to write scripts to produce custom metrics to feed the monitoring agent, or make the application feed the monitoring agent directly, both approaches require non-trivial maintenance effort to keep the plugins and metrics in sync with the application to reflect different error conditions.

 What I like about it